pypyr/docs/content/docs/getting-started/config.md

 I'd love to give you a link, but it's not immediately obvious what, if any, the One True Way is, so how you do it is up to you.
 Enjoy the research journey ;-).

-(Feel free to contribute if you find a definitive answer!
+(Feel free to get in touch if you find a definitive answer!)
 {{% /note %}}

 On Windows pypyr will also honor the XDG Base Dir environment variables if these